rs1729/pico_ttl2vga/README.md

 | EGA Mode 1 | 640x200    | H:+15.7kHz  V:+60Hz  |  14.318MHz  |  3 lines |   262       |
 | EGA Mode 2 | 640x350    | H:+21.8kHz  V:-60Hz  |  16.257MHz  | 13 lines |   364       |

-Using the buttons, pixel clock (horizontal width) can be adjusted.
+Using the buttons, the pixel clock (horizontal width) can be adjusted.
 In MDA and CGA/EGA the pallete can be toggled.

 Tested only with OAK067 and ET3000 EGA/VGA graphics cards.